uchidakeisuke/QuickGPT/README.md

 Any OpenAI API Key is needed to use this app.

-Set it on Preferences window.
+Set the API Key on Preferences window.